 Choose the performance view.
 Enter the 1-year Return(%) and 5-year Return (%) into your spreadsheet.

 - Return to the Edit Funds page.
 Click on the Fund Comparison Ideas hyperlink.
 Check the appropriate Morningstar Category box on the resulting pop-up.

 Hit the Submit button to return to the Edit Funds page.

 - On the Edit Funds page, hit the Show Comparison button

 - Sort the results page by Expense Ratio so the lowest expensive ratios display first.
 To find an index fund, look for the word “index” in the fund name.

 If index funds are listed, select one for comparison by clicking its hyperlink.
-I recommend you use an index fund from leading provider such as Vanguard, Fidelity, or Schwab.
-Enter the name of the fund, its ticker and expense ratio into your spreadsheet.
+We recommend you use an index fund from a leading provider such as Vanguard, Fidelity, or Schwab.
+Enter the name of the fund, its ticker, and expense ratio into your spreadsheet.

 If no index fund is listed, there may not be a comparable one available.
 Indicate as much on your spreadsheet to document your search.